Icon-Newsletter-smaller

 The Labor Code of the Philippines defines the following as authorized causes for a job termination:[2]

-• Employee is suffering from a disease and continued employment is prohibited by law, prejudicial to their health, as well as the health of their co-employees
+- Disease prejudicial to their health, as well as the health of their co-employees

-How Must an Employer Justify a Termination?
+❓ How Should Employers Justify a Termination?

 Your employer should submit documents and undergo due process when terminating employees because of authorized causes.